m-petersen/vinpetersen.github.io/_posts/2018-11-23-a-guided-tour-through-a-convolutional-neural-network-part-1.md

 This concludes part 1 of the series and thereby the first part of the forward pass.
 In the second part we will carry on with the fully-connected layers.
 If you liked that post consider sharing.
 I'd be grateful.

+BRAIN CONTRAST FEATURE MAP

 ### Inspiration and references

 * Deep Learning For Coders by Jeremy Howard and Fast.ai: https://course.fast.ai/
 * Neural Networks and Deep Learning by Andrew Ng and deeplearning.ai: https://www.coursera.org/learn/neural-networks-deep-learning?specialization=deep-learning
 * LeCun, Y., Bottou, L., Bengio, Y., Haffner, P., 1998.
 Gradient-Based Learning Applied to Document Recognition.
 * Zeiler, M.D., Fergus, R., 2014.
 Visualizing and Understanding Convolutional Networks
+* A very good post about the content discussed is made by [Ujjwal Karn](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/).
+He provides multiple animations for better comprehension.
+Also, it can be very helpful to hear another explanation of the same topic.